By Victoria Lavelle

 Delaware County’s rich history linked to the American Revolutionary War is long-standing: it’s home to one of Pennsylvania’s preserved historical shrines and open to the public year-round, yet the Brandywine Battlefield Park in Chadds Ford Township remains a commemorative memorial often overlooked by locals and passersby.

-Most people think of Philadelphia in the War for Independence, as they are reminded of Independence Hall and the Liberty Bell, according to Jeffrey LaMonica, DCCC’s associate professor of history.
+Most people think of Philadelphia in the War for Independence, as they are reminded of Independence Hall and the Liberty Bell, according to Jeffrey LaMonica, associate professor of history at Delaware County Community College.

 “The Brandywine Battlefield is reflective of the much more complicated realities of Philadelphia in the war, a story of military setbacks and mixed allegiances,” LaMonica said.
 “The scope and scale of the Battle of Brandywine is both a blessing and a curse.
 A blessing in that it was an important campaign of the War for Independence, involving tens of thousands of troops over 10 square miles.
 A curse in that it makes it difficult for tourists to explore the actual battlefield, as much of it is on private property stretching from Chester to Kennett Square.”